Can I Consolidate My Debt Before Applying For A Mortgage?

 Despite debt consolidation having a 'risky' reputation, there's no reason why a lender would look at this loan unfavourably.
 As long as you're consistently meeting your repayments in a timely fashion, consolidating your debt shouldn't have any effect on your eligibility for a mortgage.

-If you've found an appropriate debt consolidation loan that suitably meets your needs and you make your payments regularly, it can improve your credit rating, therefore improving your chances of being accepted for a mortgage.
+If you've found an appropriate debt consolidation loan that suitably meets your needs and you make your payments regularly, it can improve your credit report, therefore improving your chances of being accepted for a mortgage.

 The only time a debt consolidation loan will negatively impact your chances is if you're failing to make repayments.
 That's why, if you choose this product, you must select the right deal for you.
 You should not under any circumstances choose a debt consolidation loan you might struggle to pay for, as the consequences for missed payments can be very harsh, expensive, and have a long term impact on your credit score and future mortgage applications.